lmapii/practical-zephyr/00_basics/readme.md

 ## Outline

-This series covers "Zephyr's fundamental concepts".
-What does that mean?
-In short "Zephyr's fundamental concepts" are essentially its [build and configuration systems][zephyr-build-and-cfg-systems], and that's what we'll explore in detail:
+This series covers "Zephyr's basics".
+What do I mean with that?
+When talking about "Zephyr's basics" I'm mostly refering to its [build and configuration systems][zephyr-build-and-cfg-systems], and that's what we'll explore in detail:

 > _Basics_